 In order to facilitate exchange and discussion, the course is limited to about 35 participants.
 Early booking is advised to avoid disappointment.

-The 2019 forest science course will once again feature guest speakers with wide experience in the industry, and a keynote speaker at the formal dinner on the Thursday evening.
+The 2019 forest science course will once again feature guest speakers with wide experience in the industry.
+Participants will also hear from a keynote speaker at the formal dinner on the Thursday evening.

-The fee for the 2017 course is $2530 (inclusive of GST).
+The fee for the 2019 course is $2530 (inclusive of GST).
 For Patrons and subscribers of the Trust, the course fee will be reduced by 20% and 10% respectively.
-The registration fee covers the presentation sessions, lecture notes, field trip, morning and afternoon teas, lunches each day, and special dinners on two evenings, but not accommodation nor breakfast.
+The registration fee covers the presentation sessions, access to speaker presentations, field trip, morning and afternoon teas, lunches each day, and special dinners on two evenings.
+Accommodation is not included.

-A block booking will be made at the University House (ANU) for those who wish to stay at the university.
-The University House is only a short walk away from the Fenner School (15 minutes).
+A block booking has rooms reserved at the University House (ANU) for those who wish to have the convenience of staying at the university campus.
+Full details about accommodation are on a separate page click here.
+University House is just a short walk away from the Fenner School (10 – 15 minutes).

-Additional information may be obtained from Kenia Schmitt, email email@example.com
+Additional information may be obtained from email firstname.lastname@example.org

-Registrations for the 2019 course will be available shortly at: https://www.forestry.org.au/events
+Registrations for the 2019 course should be made at: https://www.forestry.org.au/events

-If you are part of a Gottstein Patron or Subscriber organisation, please contact Kenia Schmitt prior to applying for the course in order to access your discount coupon.
+If you are part of a Gottstein Patron or Subscriber organisation, please contact the Gottstein Management team prior to applying for the course in order to access your discount coupon.